Point Amour Lighthouse, Labrador, Canada

 Multi-Purpose Building (larger version)

-The multi-purpose centre is in the old generator building on site, and is one of the buildings which has been recently renovated tor public use.
-The building is available as a research centre and workspace for study groups, or for local seminars and arts activities.
+Once known as the generator building, this building is now available as a research centre and workspace for study groups, or for local seminars and arts activities.

 Image